Key changes

 • Your society’s constitution must specify how each contact person is appointed or elected.

-• A contact person won't need to be an officer of the society.
+• A contact person doesn't need to be an officer of the society.

 • Their details are only for the Registrar to use, they won’t be made publicly available.